.

 Deborah Cullinan, Vice President for the Arts, Stanford University

-Arlene Goldbard, Activist, Consultant and former Chief Policy Advisor for the U.S. Department of Arts and Culture
+Arlene Goldbard, activist, Consultant and former Chief Policy Advisor for the U.S. Department of Arts and Culture

 John Kreidler, former Director of the San Francisco Arts Council’s CETA-funded Neighborhood Art Program